 Selecting between multiplicative and additive connectives If one of the introduction rules for a connective is multiplicative, we say that that connective is multiplicative.
 If one of the introduction rules for a connective is additive, we say that that connective is additive.
-In typical proof systems, such as our I and C proof systems (as well as Gentzen's LJ and LK), one must select an additive or a multiplicative version of each connective: in the case of our proof system here, \land and \lor are additive while \supset is multiplicative.
+In typical proof systems, such as our \mathbf{I} and \mathbf{C} proof systems (as well as Gentzen's LJ and LK), one must select an additive or a multiplicative version of each connective: in the case of our proof system here, \wedge and \vee are additive while \supset is multiplicative.